Enrollment Information

 Waitlists

-The waitlist feature offers students a fair and consistent method of being enrolled in a full class if an opening occurs.
+The waitlist feature offers students a fair and consistent method of being enrolled in a full class if a spot becomes available.
 Students may waitlist for up to 16 credits.
-Students may add their name to the waitlist until the day before the term begins.
+Students may add themselves to the waitlist via ctcLink until the day before the term begins.
+Tuition and fees are not charged for waitlisted classes.
+Tuition and fees will be charged upon enrollment.
 The waitlist stops running the night before the term begins.
 Students are responsible for:

-- Clear holds on student accounts including any outstanding balances or unpaid fees prior to the enrollment.
+- Clearing holds on student accounts including any outstanding balances or unpaid fees prior to the enrollment.
 If a student has not cleared holds, the student will not be added from the waitlist.

-- Removing their name from the waitlist if they no longer want to be in the class.
+- Removing their name from the waitlist if they no longer want to be on the waitlist.
 If students do not remove themselves from the waitlist for an unwanted class, they may be enrolled into the class automatically, incur tuition and fees, and/or receive a failing grade.
 Students are responsible for managing their own class schedules and waitlists.
+Students should not assume that the College will drop them.

-- Students should SWAP the section they are currently enrolled in with the section they would like to waitlist, if the preference is to be enrolled in the waitlisted section.
+- Students should use the SWAP function when enrolling in the waitlisted class and open section if the preference is to be enrolled in the waitlisted section.

 - If students ADD themselves to the waitlist for a different section of the same class (instead of using the SWAP feature), they must DROP the section in which they are enrolled before they will be moved from the waitlist.

-- Enrollment in only one part of a combined class section.
+- If the student is enrolled in only one part of a combined class section.

-- Prerequisites of the waitlisted class are not met.
+- If prerequisites of the waitlisted class are not met.

-If students are not enrolled from the waitlist due to any of these, the student will be passed over and the next eligible student on the waitlist will be auto-enrolled.
+If students are not enrolled from the waitlist due to any of these, the student will be skipped and the next eligible student on the waitlist will be auto enrolled.
+If a student is enrolled into the class from the waitlist, they will be notified via the ctcLink Message Center.

 Maximum Attempts in a Class